Abm Bunbury, Captn, his signature from a regimental paylist dated Bradford, England, 20 February 1783

 Died: Edinburgh, Scotland, 1 September 1799

-An issue of the London Magazine, Enlarged and Improved (printed for R. Baldwin, London: 1784), announced Bunbury's undated marriage: “Abraham Bunbury, Esq. captain in the 62d regiment of foot, to Miss Christy Innes, daughter of Mr. Innes, of Cathlaw.”
-They had at least three daughters, one of whom was Isabella (born 19 January 1799) who in 1830 married Sir Abraham Roberts (born 26 August 1784).
+An issue of the London Magazine, Enlarged and Improved (printed for R. Baldwin, London: 1784), announced Bunbury's marriage: “Abraham Bunbury, Esq. captain in the 62d regiment of foot, to Miss Christy Innes, daughter of Mr. Innes, of Cathlaw.”
+Their nuptials took place at the Kirk of St. Nicholas in Aberdeen, Scotland, on 21 June 1784.
+Christian (1761-1847) and Abraham had seven children: Christian Elizabeth (b.1786), Harriet (1787-1841), twins Margaret Isabella (1791-1867) and Matthew Alexander (1791-1841), Anna Maria (1793-1879), Abraham (1796-1851), and Isabella (1799-1882).
+The youngest, Isabella, married Sir Abraham Roberts (1784-1873) in 1830.
 They were the parents of famed Field-Marshal, the Right Honourable Sir Frederick Sleigh Roberts, 1st Earl Roberts, Baron Roberts of Kandahar, Afghanistan.
-Born in Cawnpore, India (30 September 1832), this most impressive officer won a host of medals, accolades, titles, and the Victoria Cross for ability, bravery, and gallantry during the course of his life.
+Born in Cawnpore, India (30 September 1832), this most impressive military officer won a host of medals, accolades, titles, and the Victoria Cross for ability, bravery, and gallantry during the course of his life.
 His successes earned him many top commands, including the position of commander-in-chief in India (1885-1893), commander-in-chief in Ireland (1895-1899), and the last commander-in-chief of the Forces (1900-1904).
-He died in 1914 and remains to this day one of Britain's most celebrated military heroes.
+He died in 1914 and remains one of Britain's most celebrated military heroes.

 OFFICERS